bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 Figure 2 provides a view of the distribution of the coupons offered to participants across the different types of business within the hospitality industry.
-The discribution in Figure 2 shows that the coupon campaign is skewed heavily towards the Coffee House businesses.
+The distribution in Figure 2 shows that the coupon campaign is skewed heavily towards the Coffee House businesses.